Setting up Pickit with a Fanuc robot¶

 Uploading the files can be done using an FTP server or by manually loading them on the robot using a USB stick mounted to the Teach Pendant.
 For the latter, you have to go to MENU > FILE > UTIL > Set Device > Select your device.

-The uploaded binary files also contain a configuration file for defining macros:
+The available binary files contain a configuration file for defining macros:

 The Karel program